Alan Thompson (footballer, born 1973): Club career

 Under Celtic manager Gordon Strachan, Thompson fell out of favour and found first team opportunities very limited, often not even securing a place on the substitutes' bench.

 On 12 January 2007, Thompson secured a loan move to Championship club Leeds United until the end of 2006–07 in a bid to play first-team football.

-On 20 January 2007, Thompson made his debut for Leeds against West Bromwich Albion and scored in a 3–2 defeat.
+He made his debut for Leeds against West Bromwich Albion on 20 January and scored in a 3–2 defeat.
 In his next appearance, he scored a trademark free kick; the winning goal against Hull City in a 2–1 victory.
 Thompson left Leeds at the end of the 2006–07 season after his loan period and Celtic contract ended.
 His agent commented "He was very happy at Leeds, and there's a chance he could go back there.".

 Thompson signed a one-year contract with Leeds on 9 August 2007.
 He was made club captain for 2007–08, their first in League One He scored from a free kick against Southend United in the first home league match of the season.

 Thompson was made acting assistant manager after the departure of Gus Poyet, but returned to his playing role upon the arrival of Dave Bassett.
 In January 2008, he joined another League One club, Hartlepool United, on a one-month loan deal, scoring once against Luton Town.
 He spent a spell out of the team injured, before returning to feature in the squad for Leeds' play-off campaign, although he did not play.
 He retired at the end of the season, at the age of 34.

 Thompson ended his playing career on 28 May 2008 after 17 years as a professional.
 He said: "I've had a good career but I've decided to call it a day.
 I'll take a bit of time out but I'd like to stay in the match.
 The high point was playing for England against Sweden in 2004 but I've got plenty of good memories."